olimarel/SoftwareConstructionProject/README.md

 ## How to run the jar file

+To run the jar file:

+1. run: `mvn clean package`
-To run the jar file, type: `source runjar.cmd`.
+2. run the prompt command: `source runjar.cmd`.

 ## Pom.xml